 This program is designed for the health professional who has completed an accredited clinical program and who possesses current certification or licensure in a specialty field.
-Upon admission, graduates of approved non-collegiate programs must apply for 16-32 s.h. of credit by evaluation (see information under ALLIED HEALTH, above).
+Upon admission, graduates of approved non-collegiate programs must apply for 16-32 s.h. of credit by evaluation (see information under ALLIED HEALTH, above, and under Prior Learning on page 42.).